-1.7.1 General
+1.6.1 General

-The Civil Engineering and Development Department (CEDD) will appoint an Environmental Team (ET) to conduct the monitoring and auditing works and to provide specialist advice on the undertaking and implementation of environmental responsibilities.
+CEDD will appoint an Environmental Team (ET) to conduct the monitoring and auditing works and to provide specialist advice on the undertaking and implementation of environmental responsibilities.

-The ET will have previous relevant experience with managing similarly sized EM&A programmes and the Environmental Team Leader (ET Leader) will be a recognised environmental professional, preferably with a minimum of seven years relevant experience in impact assessments and impact monitoring programmes.
+The ET will have previous relevant experience with managing similarly sized EM&A programmes and the Environmental Team Leader (ET Leader) will be a recognised environmental professional, preferably with a minimum of seven years relevant experience in impact assessments and impact monitoring programmes, particularly with reference to those to the marine environment and where possible related to marine dredging / disposal activities.

-To maintain strict control of the EM&A process, the ET will also appoint independent auditor(s) to verify and validate the environmental performance of the Contractor and the ET.
+To maintain strict control of the EM&A process, CEDD will also appoint an Independent Auditor (IA) to verify and validate the environmental performance of the Contractor and the ET.

-1.7.2 Project Organisation
+1.6.2 Roles & Responsibilities

 The roles and responsibilities of the various parties involved in the EM&A process are further expanded in the following sections.
-The ET Leader will be responsible for, and in charge of, the Environmental Team; and will be the person responsible for executing the EM&A requirements.
+The ET Leader will be responsible for, and in charge of, the ET; and will be the person responsible for executing the EM&A requirements.